openstack/ptgbot/README.rst

 ~newday
   Removes now/next/location entries, to be run at the start of a new day

+~motd LEVEL MESSAGE
+  Adds a message of the day on top of the rendered page.
+Level must be one of info, success, warning or danger.

+~cleanmotd
+  Removes message of the day on top of the rendered page.

 ~emptydb
   Resets the database entirely to minimal contents